oneananda/Azure_Operations/Azure_Learning/001 Azure App Service/002 Azure App Service Deployment/README.md

 - **Zip Deploy:** Upload a zip file containing the app’s code and content.
 - **Containerized Deployment:** Deploy Docker containers or Kubernetes-based applications.

+## Deployment Slots

+- **Production Slot:** The live version of the app.
+- **Staging Slots:** Test versions of the app that allow to validate changes before swapping with production.
+- **Slot Swap:** Allows to swap between production and staging slots with minimal downtime, reducing risks during deployment.